Sample preparation in mass spectrometry: Fast atom bombardment

 To choose the matrix for each solid analyte, three criteria must be considered.
 First, it should dissolve the solid compound to be analysed (with or without the aid of a cosolvent or additive), thus allowing molecules of that compound to diffuse to the surface layers, replenishing the sample molecules that have been ionized or destroyed by interaction with the fast atom beam.
 Another mechanism for explanation of ion formation in FAB involves the idea that sputtering occurs from the bulk rather than the surface, but in that case, the solubility is still largely important to insure homogeneity of solid analyte in the bulk solution.
 Secondly, the matrix should have a low volatility under the conditions of the mass spectrometer.
 As mentioned above, as the matrix is depleted, the ionization decreases as well, so maintaining the matrix is vital.
 Thirdly, the matrix should not react with the solid analyte in question, or if it does react, it should be in an understood and reproducible way.
 This ensures reproducibility of analysis and identification of the actual analyte rather than a derivative of the analyte.

 The most commonly used compounds as a matrix are variations of glycerol, such as glycerol, deuteroglycerol, thioglycerol, and aminoglycerol.
 If the sample cannot dissolve in the chosen matrix, such as glycerol, a cosolvent or additive can be mixed with the matrix to facilitate the dissolving of the solid analyte.
 For example, chlorophyll A is completely insoluble in glycerol, but by mixing in a small amount of Triton X-100, a derivative of polyethylene glycol, the chlorophyll becomes highly soluble within the matrix.
-It is important to note that though a good signal may be achieved through glycerol or glycerol with an additive, there could be other matrix compounds that can offer an even better signal.
+Though a good signal may be achieved through glycerol or glycerol with an additive, there could be other matrix compounds that can offer an even better signal.
 Optimization of matrix compounds and concentration of solid analyte are vital for FAB measurements.